RedPitaya/Documentation/appsFeatures/introAcqGen.rst

 The signal generator can generate a predefined waveform, such as sine, square, saw up, saw down, etc. or act as an `arbitrary waveform generator <https://en.wikipedia.org/wiki/Arbitrary_waveform_generator>`_.
 The signal generator includes *burst* and *sweep* generation capabilities.

-To use the AWG functionality, a 16384 sample long waveform representing one period of a custom signal is uploaded via the :ref:`ARB manager application <arb_manager_app>` in CSV format.
+To use the AWG functionality, a 16384 sample long waveform representing one period of a custom signal is uploaded via the :ref:`ARB waveform manager application <arb_manager_app>` in CSV format.
 The uploaded custom waveform can be selected from the *Waveform Type* dropdown menu.
 There are a few things to keep in mind when creating a custom waveform.
 Read more about this in the `SCPI commands`_ section.

 For more information on the applications and how they work, click here: